ecalder6/azure-gaming/README.md

 The automated setup first deploys an Azure NV6 virtual machine (VM) with a single Nvidia M60 GPU (1/2 of a M60 graphics card) and configures the Custom Script Extension to run the setup script.
 The setup script configures everything that's needed to run steam games on the VM, such as installing the Nvidia driver, connecting to ZeroTier VPN, and setting up auto login for Windows.

 ## Disclaimer
 **This software comes with no warranty of any kind**.
 USE AT YOUR OWN RISK!
+This a personal project and is NOT endorsed by Microsoft.
 If you encounter an issue, please submit it on GitHub.

 ## How Do I Stream Games?
 Your Azure VM and your local machine are connected through ZeroTier VPN.
 You can stream games through this connection using Steam In-Home streaming or a third-party streaming software.